angelicamapeso/bootcamp-random-website/README.md

   - An animal classification table
   - An embedded YouTube video

-## Obviously, I went a little overboard.
-Let me tell you why.
+## Why did I go overboard?
+Because I'm an overachiever.

-Ultimately, I just really wanted a place to flex some design skills (*heh, get it?*) and practice using concepts/resources introduced in class.
+*And* I just really wanted a place to flex some design skills (*heh, get it?*) and practice using concepts/resources introduced in class.
 So far, the project contains:

   ## Concepts